Islamophobia: Anti-Islamic hate crimes data in the United States

 Data on types of hate crimes have been collected by the U.S. FBI since 1992, to carry out the dictates of the 1990 Hate Crime Statistics Act.
-Hate crime offenses include crimes against persons (such as assaults) and against property (such as arson), and are classified by various race-based, religion-based, and other motivations.
+Hate crime offences include crimes against persons (such as assaults) and against property (such as arson), and are classified by various race-based, religion-based, and other motivations.

 The data show that recorded anti-Islamic hate crimes in the United States jumped dramatically in 2001.
 Anti-Islamic hate crimes then subsided, but continued at a significantly higher pace than in pre-2001 years.
 The step up is in contrast to decreases in total hate crimes and to the decline in overall crime in the U.S. since the 1990s.

 Specifically, the FBI's annual hate crimes statistics reports from 1996 to 2013 document average numbers of anti-Islamic offenses at 31 per year before 2001, then a leap to 546 in 2001 (the year of 9-11 attacks), and averaging 159 per since.
 Among those offenses are anti-Islamic arson incidents which have a similar pattern: arson incidents averaged 0.4 per year pre-2001, jumped to 18 in 2001, and averaged 1.5 annually since.

-2021, One of the members of Congress shared an anti-Muslim story about Muslim member of Congress during Thanksgiving break.
-This has happened many times.

 Year-by-year anti-Islamic hate crimes, all hate crimes, and arson subtotals are as follows:

 In contrast, the overall numbers of arson and total offenses declined from pre-2001 to post-2001.

-Anti-Islamic hate crimes in the European countries
+Anti-Islamic hate crimes in Europe

 There have also been reports of hate crimes targeting Muslims across Europe.
 These incidents have increased after terrorist attacks by extremist groups such as ISIL.
-Far-right and right-wing populist political parties and organizations have also been accused of fueling fear and hatred towards Muslims.
+Far-right and right-wing populist political parties and organisations have also been accused of fuelling fear and hatred towards Muslims.
 Hate crimes such as arson and physical violence have been attempted or have occurred in Norway, Poland, Sweden, France, Spain, Denmark, Germany and Great Britain.
 Politicians have also made anti-Muslim comments when discussing the European migrant crisis.

-According to MDPI: The Islamophobia Industry in America is another related-issue; it mentions: "The industry is driven by neocon stars: Daniel Pipes, Robert Spencer, David Yerushalmi, Glenn Beck, Pamela Gellner, Paul Wolfowitz, David Horowitz, and Frank Gaffney as well as native informers Walid Shoebat, Walid Phares, Wafa Sultan, Ayaan Hirsi Ali, Ibn Warraq, Brigitte Gabriel, Tawfik Hamid, and Zuhdi Jasser.
+According to Yvonne Haddad: The Islamophobia Industry in America is "driven by neocon stars: Daniel Pipes, Robert Spencer, David Yerushalmi, Glenn Beck, Pamela Gellner, Paul Wolfowitz, David Horowitz, and Frank Gaffney as well as native informers Walid Shoebat, Walid Phares, Wafa Sultan, Ayaan Hirsi Ali, Ibn Warraq, Brigitte Gabriel, Tawfik Hamid, and Zuhdi Jasser.
 They have been prolific, producing and re-circulating false or exaggerated information about Islam and Muslims in order to gain lucrative speaking engagements and increase their influence among neocons in government."